deinspanjer/jd-sql/README.md

 This repository includes the upstream josephburnett/jd project as a Git submodule under external/jd.
 We use it primarily to view upstream code and run/port spec tests.

-- Location: external/jd (spec cases in external/jd/spec/test)
+- Location: external/jd (spec cases in external/jd/spec/test).
+IntelliJ imports `external/jd/spec/test` as Test Resources for the Java tests.
 - First-time setup: task jd-submodule-init
 - Update to latest upstream on the current submodule branch: task jd-submodule-update
 - Checkout a specific tag/branch/commit: task jd-spec-pull -- REF=v2.2.0